Discrete SIR model on a homogeneous tree and its continuous limit: The discrete SIR model

-\begin{remark} {\rm Consider the SIR model on a homogeneous tree, in which recovery times are given i.i.d. random variables (including the degenerate case of deterministic recovery time).
-Recall the function $(\varphi_{t},\, t\geq 0)$ defined in~\eqref{phi-ran-f} and define
+\begin{remark} {\rm Consider the SIR model on a homogeneous tree, in which recovery times are given by i.i.d. random variables (including the degenerate case of deterministic recovery time).
+Recall the function $(\varphi_{t},\, t\geq 0)$ defined in~\eqref{phi-ran-f} and let

-It is easy to see that, as long as one is interested in the distribution of the time to infection, they can consider an equivalent model with just susceptible and infected compartments, in which the recovery mechanism is somehow embedded into the new infection rate given by the function $\tilde{\eps}_t$.
-For example, consider a SIR model with the infection rate $(\eps_t\, t\geq 0)$ such that $\eps_t>0$ for all $t\geq$, and the deterministic recovery time given by a constant $H>0$, then
+It is easy to see that, as long as one is interested in the distribution of the time to infection, they can consider an equivalent model with just susceptible and infected compartments, in which the recovery mechanism is somehow embedded into the new infection rate given by the function $\tilde{\eps}_t=(\tilde{\eps}_t,\, t\geq 0)$.
+For example, consider a SIR model with the infection rate $\eps_t=(\eps_t,\, t\geq 0)$ such that $\eps_t>0$ for all $t\geq 0$, and the deterministic recovery time given by a constant $H>0$, then

 Trivially, if $H=\infty$, then $\tilde{\eps}_t=\eps_t$ for all $t\geq 0$.
-However, the function $\tilde{\eps}$ can differ significantly from the original function $\eps$ in the case of the random recovery time (e.g., see Corollary~\ref{C3} in Section~\ref{examples-SIR}). } \end{remark}
+However, the function $\tilde{\eps}_t$ can differ significantly from the original function $\eps_t$ in the case of the random recovery time (e.g., see Corollary~\ref{C3} in Section~\ref{examples-SIR}). } \end{remark}

+\begin{remark} {\rm In some special cases, the obtained integral equation is equivalent to the Bernoulli type differential equation, which can be solved analytically (see Section~\ref{examples-SIR} for examples). } \end{remark}